COVID: Indonesian hospitals grapple with shortages as cases surge | DW | 07.07.2021

 The number of doctors and health care workers dying from the virus also continues to grow.
 According to the Indonesian Doctors Association (IDI), as of June 28, at least 1,031 health care workers died, 405 of whom were doctors.
 Meanwhile, between February and May 2021, around 61 doctors died, 14 of whom had been fully vaccinated.

-Experts warned that the actual number of infections could be five times higher than the reported numbers due to the low rate of testing, especially in rural areas.
+Experts warned that the actual number of infections could be five times higher than the reported numbers because of the low rate of testing, especially in rural areas.

 "It is clear that the data shows only around 10% of the actual numbers," Dicky Budiman, an epidemiologist from Griffith University in Australia, told DW.

-Only about 32.3 million people out of Indonesia's 270 million have received their first vaccine shot, while only 14 million have been fully vaccinated.
-Meanwhile, the government is seeking to vaccinate over 181 million by April 2022 in order to achieve herd immunity.
+Only about 32.3 million people have received their first shots, while only 14 million have been fully vaccinated.
+Meanwhile, the government is seeking to vaccinate more than 181 million by April 2022 in order to achieve herd immunity.

-The Health Ministry's vaccine spokesperson, Siti Nadia Tarimizi, said the government will accelerate its vaccination program and increase early testing to contain the delta variant.
+The Health Ministry's vaccine spokesperson, Siti Nadia Tarimizi, said the government would accelerate its vaccination program and increase early testing to contain the delta variant.

-Indonesia has so far secured over 99 million vaccine doses, she said.
-"It is enough to fully vaccinate 44 million people, and we will continue to gradually receive vaccines, with a total of 400 million doses."
+Indonesia has so far secured more than 99 million vaccine doses, she said: "It is enough to fully vaccinate 44 million people, and we will continue to gradually receive vaccines, with a total of 400 million doses."